⟵ hearthere ⟶

 In the id parameter, set your id by which you can refer to this field in the DOM.

-To pass data to it, you need to:
+To pass data to it, you need:

 <script>